Donald M. Kendall: Pepsi Cola, Inc.

 Kendall joined the Pepsi Cola Company in 1947, working at a bottling plant in New Rochelle, New York.
-After a later stint as a delivery driver, Kendall became a sales representative and rose through the sales ranks becoming a marketing vice president in 1956.
-He headed up Pepsi's international operation in 1957 and became the CEO in 1963.
+After a later stint as a delivery driver, Kendall became a sales representative and rose through the sales ranks, becoming a marketing vice president in 1956.
+He headed up Pepsi's international operation in 1957 and became the CEO in 1963, taking over for former lawyer Herbert Barnet.
 In 1963, he made the decision to change the name of Pepsi's diet soda from Patio Diet Cola to Diet Pepsi.
 In the early years of diet soft drinks, Pepsi became the first major soda manufacturer to give its diet product the same name as its flagship product.

 Kendall brought Pepsi to Russia and was awarded the Order of Friendship by Vladimir Putin, President of Russia, in 2004.
 He oversaw the creation of the Donald M. Kendall Sculpture Gardens, a sculpture park that includes gardens, trails, parks, and a collection of art, primarily 20th century sculpture including works by Auguste Rodin, David Wynne, Alberto Giacometti, and Alexander Calder, at PepsiCo's corporate headquarters in Purchase, New York.

+He retired in 1986, succeeded by D. Wayne Calloway.